"I Was Not Ready" - How Jennifer Chose Adoption to Continue Her Education

 In December 2007, I was surfing the internet looking for information about adoption.
 I came across the American Adoptions website.
 The website answered most of my questions.
 I was even able to look at pictures and read a brief biography of families who were interested in adopting my baby.

 Sarah sent me family profiles for me to start looking through.
 I fell in love with "Brad and Diane" instantly.
 I wanted to talk with them.
-Our first phone conversation was in mid January 2008.
+Our first phone conversation was in mid-January 2008.
 They were kind, compassionate, non-judgmental and understanding.
 They called me their "Angel".
 We shared family stories.
 Our families were so similar.
-When I hung up the phone, I knew this was the family who were going to raise my baby.
+When I hung up the phone, I knew this was the family who was going to raise my baby.

-As we were saying our good-byes, I invited Diane to my doctor's appointment the next morning.
-I also invited them to bring Kaitlin to the Fun Factory were I work to play.
+As we were saying our goodbyes, I invited Diane to my doctor's appointment the next morning.
+I also invited them to bring Kaitlin to the Fun Factory where I work to play.
 Brad, Diane, Kaitlin and Brad's parents all came to the Fun Factory to play.
 My parents also came.
-We had a great time talking and getting to know each other's family.
+We had a great time talking and getting to know each other's families.
 We realized our two families were very similar.
 We were both practicing Catholics.
 We both love Disney World and go often.
 We had even vacationed at the same resort at the same time for Christmas 2005.

 My mother picked up Diane at the hotel and met me at my doctor's appointment on Tuesday, February l9th.
 Diane got to hear her daughter's heartbeat for the first time.
 When Dr. Reed told me to be at the hospital the next morning, I decided Diane needed to be in the delivery room with me.